 Teaching & learning

 ISA has a reputation as one of Europe’s leading international schools, and is proud of the fact that it was the first school in the world to teach the full International Baccalaureate programme – PYP, MYP and DP - making them an IB World School.
-T
+This

-- Curricula offered
+- Curricula & qualifications

 - International - International Baccalaureate (Diploma)